 Swallow whole.
 Take with food approx. 12hrs apart.
 Give prophylactic antiemetics prior to initiation.
 AML: 50mg twice daily on Days 8–21 of each induction cycle with cytarabine and daunorubicin, and on Days 8–21 of each consolidation cycle with high-dose cytarabine.
 ASM, SM-AHN, MCL: 100mg twice daily until disease progression or unacceptable toxicity.
 Dose modifications: see full labeling.

-For ASM, SM-AHN, MCL: Monitor for toxicity at least weekly for first 4 weeks, every other week for next 8 weeks, and monthly thereafter.
+For ASM, SM-AHN, MCL: monitor for toxicity at least weekly for first 4 weeks, every other week for next 8 weeks, and monthly thereafter.
 Discontinue if low ANC, platelet count, or hemoglobin persists >21 days.
 Interrupt dose if Grade 3/4 nausea and/or vomiting despite antiemetics or other Grade 3/4 non-hematological toxicities; resume at reduced dose and increase if tolerated (see full labeling).
-Both: monitor for signs/symptoms of interstitial lung disease or pneumonitis; discontinue if pulmonary toxicity develops.
+For all: monitor patients for pulmonary symptoms; discontinue if signs/symptoms of interstitial lung disease or pneumonitis occurs without an infectious etiology.
 Embryo-fetal toxicity.
-Pregnancy; exclude status within 7 days prior to initiation.
-Females of reproductive potential and males should use effective contraception during and for at least 4 months after last dose.
-Nursing mothers: not recommended (during and for at least 4 months after last dose).
+Advise females of reproductive potential and males (w. female partners) to use effective contraception during and for at least 4 months after the last dose.
+Pregnancy: exclude status within 7 days prior to initiation.
+Nursing mothers: not recommended (during and for at least 4 months after the last dose).

 AML: Febrile neutropenia, nausea, mucositis, vomiting, headache, petechiae, musculoskeletal pain, epistaxis, device-related infection, hyperglycemia, upper respiratory tract infection.
 ASM, SM-AHN, MCL: also diarrhea, edema, abdominal pain, fatigue, constipation, pyrexia, dyspnea; pulmonary toxicity.